henrik/vim-qargs/README.md

 A Vim plugin for executing operations on the files in the quickfix list.

+If the current window has a local quickfix list (a location list), then it's used instead of the global quickfix list, otherwise the global quickfix list is used.

 ## Qdo command

 The plugin adds a `:Qdo` command, which executes a command once for each file in the quickfix list.